microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/login.md

 ## Microsoft Graph permissions

 This component uses the following Microsoft Graph APIs.
-For each of the listed API requests one of the listed permissions is required.
+For each of the API requests, one of the permissions listed is required.

 | Configuration | Permission | API                               |
 | ------------- | ---------- | --------------------------------- |